jmgandarias/industrial_informatics/docs/about/README.md

 ## Welcome

 This is the home of the Industrial Informatics course: A fourth-year undergraduate course for Electronics Engineering students in [the School of Industrial Engineering](https://www.uma.es/escuela-de-ingenierias-industriales/) at [the University of Málaga](https://www.uma.es).
 The content of this website is being developed by [Prof. Juan M. Gandarias](https://jmgandarias.com), an Assistant Professor in the [Systems Engineering and Automation Department](https://www.uma.es/isa).
-The course of Industrial Informatics and its content is being given by [Prof. Carlos Pérez-de-Pulgar](https://www.uma.es/isa/info/76432/cperez/)
+The course of Industrial Informatics and its content at the University is given by [Prof. Carlos Pérez-de-Pulgar](https://www.uma.es/isa/info/76432/cperez/) and [Prof. Juan M. Gandarias](https://jmgandarias.com).

 ## Course content